spaghetti-source/algorithm/README.md

 # Recruiting

 I am a researcher at *RIKEN Center for Advanced Intelligence Project*, which is a Japanese governmental academic research institute on artificial intelligence related areas.
 In particular, I am working on discrete algorithms (including topics in this github repository).

-We are hiring programmers and researchers.
-The criterion is, basically,
-- Programmer: having some strong achievements in some competitions (e.g., ICPC, Google Code Jam, CodeForces, etc...).
-- Researcher: having some strong publications in some CS area (e.g., SODA/ICALP/IPCO, NIPS/ICML, AAAI/IJCAI, etc...).
+We are hiring *strong programmers/researchers* who has some achievements in some competitions.
 If you are interested in, please feel free to contact me.